jeffreysorgen/golf-club-sensors/implementation.md

 Need to identify more specific steps for this project phase.
 Might need to rewrite the following documentation/progress so that it's more accurate.

+### Do the SimpleAccelerometer sketch again in the IDE, then:
 ### In Monitor: (to-do)
 - Get the acc readings to say "Resting"
   - Use code in the arduino IDE (the 'ino' file) like "if" statements